 For potential or current clients: Most terms of this contract are negotiable prior to hiring me for a new project.
 This copy is to serve only as a sample of the most frequent and accepted terms.

-The purpose of this letter is to outline the scope of the freelance writing and editing services that [WRITER] (“Writer”) will perform for [CLIENT] (“Client”).
+The purpose of this contract is to outline the scope of the freelance writing and editing services that [WRITER] (“Writer”) will perform for [CLIENT] (“Client”).

 SERVICES TO RENDER:

-Writer agrees to write web content for Client, the length of which shall be decided and mutually agreed upon via email for each specific assignment.
+Writer agrees to write blog posts, articles, and/or other written content for Client, the length and type of which shall be decided and mutually agreed upon via email for each specific assignment.
 Writer guarantees Client with one (1) first draft and one (1) revision, with full rewrites costing an additional fee (as defined below).

 Writer assures Client that any final work submitted is of a commercially-reasonable and acceptable quality in accordance with the stylistic guidelines provided by Client; is factually sound; and is of comparable quality to published content available on Client’s website (or used as a point of comparison by Client).